chinmaysahu/Signal-Analysis-Synthesis-Using-the-DFT/README.md

 # Signal-Analysis-Synthesis-Using-the-DFT

-This paper presents a discrete Fourier transform (DFT) based audio compression technique.This involves a three-step process.
+This project presents a discrete Fourier transform (DFT) based audio compression technique.This involves a three-step process.
 First, the audio signal is transformed in terms of frequency components by using DFT.
 Next, the audio signal